kolab-groupware/egara/README.md

 == Building

+On the first build run `make deps-up` then apply the patches in the deps_diffs directory.
+(Mostly this adjusts the dependencies in these applications to be in line with each other.
+Eventually this will be either automated or fixed in upstream repositories; probably the latter but for now this is convenient as dependencies are still shifting at this stage of development.)

-Simply run `make`.
+Next, simply run `make`.
 This should get you all the dependencies required and build the application which can be run from in the base directory with `make run`.

+After the first build, `make egara` is faster and should be all that is needed unless the dependencies need updating.

 == Usage